 16. Jesus the Son of God, became a human being.
 He came to recover the dominion of earth - the dominion which Adam lost through disobedience.
 In order to recover the dominion for mankind, Christ had to become a man - a perfectly obedient man.
 He was incarnated in a body of mortal flesh.
 As a human being He obeyed God’s will, even through the agonizing death of the cross.
 He never rebelled against the will of His Father (Phil.
 2:8).

 Satan cannot point to any rebellion in Christ to justify a claim to dominion over Him.
 He cannot claim that Christ was ever one of his subjects.
-Christ lived in a world dominated by Satan but never yielded in the slightest degree to the will of Satan, therefore the heavenly court may legally give to His Son dominion of this earth - the dominion which Adam lost.
+Christ lived in a world dominated by Satan but never yielded in the slightest degree to the will of Satan, therefore the heavenly court may legally give dominion of this earth to “the Son of Man.”
 Satan has no grounds upon which to base any objection (John 3:35, Matthew 28:18, Daniel 7:13-14, John 17:2).

 With dominion of this earth, Christ has won the right to judge His subjects.
 “The Father has committed all judgment to the Son” (John 5:22).
 Christ will rule - therefore Christ will judge.
 Having shared our experience of weakness, of dependence, of submission, He is fit for this role.

 Christ has NOT YET received the dominion.
 He will receive the dominion at the conclusion of the heavenly judgment described in Daniel 7:9-10, 26-28.
-Dominion will be taken from Satan and given to Christ, who will immediately share that dominion with His redeemed.
+This will be a judgment of “the Son of Man” not of human beings.
+Christ will be judged worthy to receive the dominion, which will be taken back from Satan.
+Christ will immediately share His inheritance with His redeemed.